joaopauloaramuni/python/PROJETOS/Projeto Ollama AI/README.md

 ## Licença

 Este projeto é licenciado sob a Licença MIT.
-Consulte o arquivo [LICENSE](LICENSE) para mais detalhes.